ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 Secure Partition Manager (SPM) is a part of the PSA Firmware Framework that is responsible for isolating software in partitions, managing the execution of software within partitions and providing interprocessor communication (IPC) between partitions.

-For more information about SPM, please refer to [the SPM overview page](/docs/development/apis/mbed-psa.html).
+For more information about SPM, please refer to [the SPM overview page](../docs/development/apis/mbed-psa.html).

-**This page gives guidelines for silicon partners wishing to have Secure Partition Manager capabilities**
+<span class="notes">This page gives guidelines for silicon partners wishing to have Secure Partition Manager capabilities.</span>

 ### New target configuration